Community art projects

 It’s advised that applicants should connect with Cultural Services Staff at culture@kelowna.ca prior to completing an application to determine eligibility of the project.

-Community art grant recipients
+Past art grant recipients

 TRAILART - Inner fish and The Bike Ride Collective

-Audience members navigated between performances on foot, bicycle, skateboard……or any human-powered vehicle suitable for the Rail Trail where audiences discovered interpretive dance, visual images, representative and metaphorical performances, live music, and more!
+Inner fish and the Bike Ride Collective presented TRAILART a one-of-a-kind experience connecting art to this place and this land.
+TRAILART was a public, outdoor, site- responsive performance along Kelowna's Rail Trail.
+It featured local artists performing various forms of creative and artistic theatre.
+Audience members navigated between performances on foot, bicycle, skateboard…or any human-powered vehicle suitable for the Rail Trail where audiences discovered interpretive dance, visual images, representative and metaphorical performances, live music, and more!
 There were 3 modules, providing a unique experience for a mobile audience.

 Hanna Karin – Art For Change